ebarault/proftpd-docker/README.md

 ### Module mod_tls
 When enabling the module with env var MOD_TLS=ON, a module configuration file and associated certificates should be provided as binded volumes.
 Default included configuration expects a self-signed TLS certificate `proftpd.cert.pem` and it's key file `proftpd.key.pem`.

+A custom mod_tls configuration can be provided as a bound volume whose path is defined by the `MOD_TLS_CONF` env var.

 Certificates should be stored in a directory accessible by the docker image, whose path is to be provided as the `CERTS` env var.

 ### Module mod_exec